 They all revolve around ME.
 And that means they all boil down to selfishness and self-centeredness.

 Here’s the problem: You cannot build a strong and happy marriage when your primary concern is “What can you do for me” instead of “What can I do for you.”

 As long as gratifying SELF is our objective, all attempts to find lasting love will eventually and inevitably end in failure.

 Happiness in marriage comes not from focusing on what you can get, but by focusing on what you can give.

 The soil of entitlement?
 It is hopelessly barren, devoid of nutrients, and can produce nothing but discontentment and dissatisfaction.

 The soil of gratitude and self-sacrifice, on the other hand, is rich and fertile.
-Bury a seed of love deep within that ground, and it will grow strong, will bear good fruit, and will endure — even when hardships come.
+Bury a seed of love deep within that ground, and it will grow strong, bear good fruit, and endure — even when hardships come.